RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 Capital Ratios:

-Tangible leverage ratio only improved 0.6% to 6.6% at FYE23 from 6.0% at FYE21.
+Tangible leverage ratio only improved 1.1% to 7.1% at 3Q24 from 6.0% at 4Q21.
 This is despite record net income in 2022 and 2023.
 Such a thin tangible capital ratio leaves little room for error and MFIN has not focused on improving it.

 Earnings:

-Yields on Recreation and Home Improvement loans have only gone up 50bps and 70bps respectively since FYE21, despite 2yr and 5yr treasuries up 368bps and 279bps respectively.
-MFIN has been unable to pass on rate increases, even as its funding costs (mostly CDs) have ALSO increased over 165bps, resulting in a Net Interest squeeze which will continue to weigh on earnings during FYE24 and possibly FYE25.
+Yields on Recreation and Home Improvement loans have only gone up 40bps and 80bps respectively at 3Q24 since 4Q21, despite 3yr and 5yr treasuries up ~260bps.
+MFIN has been unable to pass on rate increases, even as its funding costs (mostly CDs) have ALSO increased over 250bps, resulting in a Net Interest squeeze which will continue to weigh on earnings at least through 1H25.

 Reported Net Income was $55 million (FYE23) but was skewed by non-recurring, non-core Taxi Medallion asset recoveries – mostly loss provision reversals.
 These boosted net income by 67%.

-As a result, quarterly ROAA was reported at 2.2% (4Q23) but after adjusting for the Taxi Medallion impact, it fell to 0.9%.
+Quarterly core ROAA has declined to 1.2% (3Q24) but after adjusting for the Taxi Medallion impact, it fell to 0.94%.
 This is the true ROAA on MFIN’s core business lines which is down from 4.8% at 4Q21.

 On these, and several other ratios, the trends have been downward and concerning.